50 Years and Beyond – Group Competence for a World in Conflict

 Magdalene Jeyarathnam: Chair CAOA Committee and Mona Rakhawy: Educational Committee

 Group Analytic Dimensions of Peace – Andreas von Wallenberg, IAGP Board Member, Member D3G

 Collective Trauma, Social Unconscious and Group Work / Round Table Moderator: Deniz Altınay: Chair of Celebration Committee and Board member of IAGP.
-Participants: Robi Friedman: Former President of GASI, Caner Bingöl: Chair of Trauma Disaster Commitee of IAGP, Richard Beck: Former President of IAGP, Earl Hopper: Former President of IAGP, Elisabeth Rohr, Foulkes Award lecturer 2014 & Regina Scholz, Foulkes Award lecturer 2022.
+Participants: Robi Friedman: Former President of GASI, Caner Bingöl: Chair of Trauma Disaster Committee of IAGP, Richard Beck: Former President of IAGP, Earl Hopper: Former President of IAGP, Elisabeth Rohr, Foulkes Award lecturer 2014 & Regina Scholz, Foulkes Award lecturer 2022.

 Break, 15 minutes